pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 6     pod "PubNub", "~> 5"
 7 end

 ```

-Run pod install, then use the generated workspace.
-Import in classes where you use PubNub:
+Import in classes where PubNub is used:

 ```
 `1#import PubNub/PubNub.h>